-This page provides responses to common questions for achieving employment compliance with Form I-9, regarding interruption in employment, certification of naturalization, conditional permanent residents, expired Form I-9, name changes, noncitizen nationals, passports versus visas, receipt rule, authorized representatives, remote employees and the required types of documents and deadlines for submission.
+This page provides answers to commonly asked questions for achieving employment compliance with Form I-9, regarding interruption in employment, certification of naturalization, conditional permanent residents, expired Form I-9, name changes, noncitizen nationals, passports versus visas, receipt rule, authorized representatives, remote employees, and the required types of documents and deadlines for submission.

 I am rehiring someone who used to work at Stanford.
 Does this require a new or updated Form I-9?

 Employees who leave the university require a new or updated I-9 when they return to university employment.
 See exceptions for returning employees on the Topic Overview: Verify Eligibility for Employment and Form I-9.

 Is the Certificate of Naturalization an acceptable Form I-9 document?

 Yes.
 The Certificate of Naturalization (Form N-550 or N-570) is an acceptable document for List C, a #8 employment authorization document issued by the Department of Homeland Security (DHS); however, it needs to be combined with one of the List B documents in order to satisfy the I-9 requirement.
 See the USCIS website for details.

 The Certificate of Naturalization states you may not make a copy of it.
 As an employer, I make copies of all documents for Form I-9.
 May I make a copy of the Certificate of Naturalization?